 Note: All activities are subject to government restrictions due to Covid-19

 Once a year, we hold an eco-festival for our church and surrounding community to be involved in.
 In 2020 we celebrated Hope & Vision for our Environment with a Build Back Better theme.
-This year our theme is “Make COP Count”.
-The eco-festival will be held throughout the month of July with activities at St John’s Church as well as online.
-To find out more click here: St John’s Eco-Festival
+In 2021 our theme was “Make COP Count”.
+This year, we will be organising an Eco-Fayre on “Waste: Refuse, Rethink, Reduce, Reuse, Repurpose and Recycle only if there are no other options” The eco-festival will be held on the 24th September which is also the start of the Great Big Green Week.
+To find out more click here: St John’s Eco-Fayre

 Repairs & Upcycling